keeganquigley/nolik-cli/README.md

 Valid keys:
 * `-a | --account` - the alias or a Base58 public key of your account (Required, Unique)

+The decrypted messages are saved to the `~/.nolik/index.toml` file.

 ## Testing

 For testing you have to run a local blockchain and an IPFS node.